-(7.7) “Drag reducing agent” means a long chain polymer chemical that is used in crude oil, refined products or non-potable water pipelines injected by the pipeline operator in small amounts (parts per million) and is used to reduce the frictional pressure drop along the pipeline's length.
+“Drag reducing agent” means a long chain polymer chemical that is used in crude oil, refined products or non-potable water pipelines injected by the pipeline operator in small amounts (parts per million) and is used to reduce the frictional pressure drop along the pipeline's length.

+“E10” means CaRFG Phase 3 gasoline with up to 10.0 percent ethanol by volume that meets all CaRFG Phase 3 gasoline specifications with the oxygen percent by weight limit applicable for CaRFG Phase 3 gasoline with up to 10.0 percent ethanol by volume ethanol.

+“E15” means CaRFG Phase 3 gasoline containing 10.1 to 15 percent ethanol by volume that meets all CaRFG Phase 3 gasoline specifications with the oxygen percent by weight limit applicable for CaRFG Phase 3 gasoline containing 10.1 to 15 percent ethanol by volume.

+“E85” means fuel ethanol meeting the specifications in California Code of Regulations, title 13, section 2292.4.

 “Ethanol” means ethyl alcohol which meets any additional requirements for ethanol or ethyl alcohol in Health and Safety Code section 43830.

-(8.5) “Emissions associated with permeation” means the incremental increase in emissions because of permeation which is calculated as the difference between the emissions from the producer's or importer's final blend formulation and the flat limits without ethanol.
+“Emissions associated with permeation” means the incremental increase in emissions because of permeation which is calculated as the difference between the emissions from the producer's or importer's final blend formulation and the flat limits without ethanol.
 The Phase 3 reformulated gasoline Predictive Model, as described in the “California Procedures for Evaluating Alternative Specifications for Phase 3 Reformulated Gasoline Using the California Predictive Model” as incorporated by reference in section 2265(a)(2)(A), shall be used to calculate emissions associated with permeation.